querkmachine/beeps.website/src/about/nonhuman.md

 - My mind does not consider itself to be human, and has not done so for a long time.
 - Therefore, _I_—in what I consider to be the most fundamental way—am not human.

-Given the choice, I would want to be a robot or machine of some sort, so that is the identity I have adopted.
+Given the choice, I would prefer to be a robot or machine of some sort, so that is the identity I have adopted.
 {% endcallout %}

-As the necessary technical and medical advances to make this a reality do not exist yet, machine identities exist within the [alterhuman](https://alt-h.net/educate/faq.php) group of identities.
+As the necessary technical and medical advances to make this a reality do not exist yet, machine identities exist within the [alterhuman](https://alt-h.net/educate/faq.php) or [otherkin](https://en.wikipedia.org/wiki/Otherkin) group of identities.
 In my case, it may also be referred to as being 'machinekin' or 'robotkin'.

 I don’t feel _bad_ for realising that I don’t really gel with biological humanity.
 If anything I feel relieved to have come to terms with an aspect of myself that has been present but gone unrecognised for such a long time.